backstage/backstage/docs/architecture-decisions/adr006-avoid-react-fc.md

 ## Decision

-To keep our codebase up to date, we have decided that React.FC should be avoided in our codebase when adding new code.
+To keep our codebase up to date, we have decided that React.FC and React.SFC should be avoided in our codebase when adding new code.

 Here is an example:
 ````